 resolv.conf(e.g. Android), but for most cases the Go library should work well.

-those two packages, either directly through a dependency.
+two packages, either directly through a dependency.
 Especially the

-one is quite common.
+net one is

 You can use the